Caroline Chepkoech Kipkirui

+Kipkirui is currently serving a competition ban set to expire in February 2026 for an anti-doping rule violation.

+Career

 Born in Kericho, she is the younger sister of fellow distance runner Mercy Cherono.
 She had a very successful international career in the age category competitions.
 She won the inaugural junior race at the 2011 African Cross Country Championships and claimed the 5000 metres gold at the 2011 African Junior Athletics Championships and 3000 metres bronze medal at the 2011 World Youth Championships in Athletics that same year.
 The 2012 World Junior Championships in Athletics saw her take fifth in the 5000 m, then she ended up fourth at the 2013 IAAF World Cross Country Championships, helping the Kenyan women to the junior team title alongside individual medallists Faith Chepngetich Kipyegon and Agnes Jebet Tirop.